chargeprice/chargeprice-api-docs/terms.md

 ## Caching

+Note: The following caching rules only apply to API consumer who publish the data received from the API.
+If data is used internally and not published, caching is allowed.

 It is not permitted to cache any data received from the API for longer than 24 hours on the client-side (e.g. mobile devices).
 Server-side caching is prohibited at all.
-Exceptions are vehicles data in general and data that are considered as settings, e.g. Storing the selected vehicle or ones selected tariffs in a local storage.
 It is explicitly prohibited to cache any price or charging station related data.
-Further exceptions need to be explicitly granted by Chargeprice.
+Exceptions need to be explicitly granted by Chargeprice.

 ## Avoid unnecessary calls